n8n idempotency failures – prevent duplicate executions on retry

 4. Safe Retry Configuration in n8n

-4. Enable “Skip on Success (Idempotent)” – n8n stops further retries once the node reports success and the idempotency guard reports completed.
+4. Enable “Skip on Success (Idempotent)” — n8n stops further retries once the node reports success and the guard confirms completed.

 1 0 Immediate first attempt